andrewnelder/hobo/README.md

 his amazing work on [markdown.css](https://github.com/clownfart/Markdown-CSS).

+## Features

+- About 300kb in size.
+- No extra dependencies or installations.
+- Easy to deploy.
+- No knowledge of HTML necessary.
+- Pre-packaged with a stylish theme called [theballoonist.css](http://www.imdb.com/title/tt0633266/).
+- No databases.

 ## Installation and Setup

 It's pretty much the easiest thing in the world to setup.
 It can run as